 Legally, she can leave school.
 She has obtained an Ontario Secondary School Certificate so she does not need to be there.
 She does want to go to a two year supported college program for adults with intellectual disabilities – we are still waiting to hear if she is accepted.
 But what am I supposed to do with her for the next six months?

 I was fortunate enough to be able to stay at home to support her as a child – but that is no longer the case.
 I am looking for a job to support myself right now.
 She can’t be left alone all day.
 We live in a small rural village and there are no programs she can go to.

 It’s difficult to remain hopeful when we are stuck on this road filled with obstacles to success.

 A Glimmer of Hope in the Distance

 But just when I’m feeling depressed and out of hope, along comes something (or should I say someone) which gives me a boost.
 I will leave you with a link to a very personal and powerful video I’m not broken.
-I don’t need fixing., by Myles Himmelreich, a 39 year old man who has FAS.
+I don’t need fixing., by Myles Himmelreich, an adult with FASD.
 He speaks eloquently and honestly about the isolation and stigma he and his mother faced, and he still faces, because of the ignorance and stereotypes that still surround Fetal Alcohol Spectrum Disorders.
 Yet he shows us that he is not defined by his diagnosis.
 He challenges us to see him.

 It is difficult to not talk about the challenges faced by people with FASD.
-I struggle how to share what our day to day life is like, while trying to maintain privacy that is respectful to the maiden.
+I struggle with how to share what our day-to-day life is like while trying to maintain the privacy that is respectful to the maiden.
 Yet if I don’t share what our life is really like people will not understand how difficult the road is.

 I am hopeful, with education and acceptance, the world will become a more welcoming and inclusive place for all.